Last month, on a dark and rainy Saturday, I took shelter at the Cottonmill Sopwell House Spa Hotel in St Albans, Hertfordshire.

 Things got interesting with the Vichy shower, which took place after the scrub and at the end.
 Shower jets are lined up above you, raining down horizontally across different sections of your body.
 The temperature and strength change throughout the process and it is quite invigorating on the skin, encouraging lymphatic drainage.
 It was very unusual but surprisingly enjoyable.

-Dinner at Sopwell House Brasserie
+Sopwell House restaurant review: Brasserie

 There are a few different eateries at the hotel.
 I spent my evening in The Brasserie, where I was welcomed with Champagne, which the waiter generously kept coming.
 The menu is extensive so it was a little tricky to choose.